-Smart wireless tank gauging

-Many tank storage facilities

-Two radar gauges in one housing

-than 1km requiring extensive trenching and cabling.

-As a result of budget restrictions, some plants therefore continue to cost as well as engineering and project execution time.
+Two radar gauges in one housing Smart wireless tank gauging Many tank storage facilities that would benefit from modern, non-contacting gauging have obsolete or non-existing signal wiring from the tank storage area.
+Retrofit of the gauging system in such plants is normally expensive and time consuming as the distance between storage tanks and the control room can be more than one kilometre requiring extensive trenching and cabling.
+As a result of budget restrictions, some plants therefore continue to experience maintenance problems by keeping low performing mechanical tank gauges.
+Now, with innovative wireless technology, installation of a new radar based tank gauging system can be done without any new long distance signal wiring.
+This will radically reduce material and labour cost as well as engineering and project execution time.
 By connecting a wireless adapter to the tank gauging system, complete tank inventory data can be sent to the control room via WirelessHART communication.

-The self organising mesh network ensures uninterrupted data communication also in an environment with large mechanical obstacles such as storage tanks.
-Every wireless adapter serves as a network connector and backup so there is no single point of failure.
+The self-organising mesh network ensures uninterrupted data communication also in an environment with large mechanical obstacles such as storage tanks.
+Every wireless adapter serves as a network connector and back-up so there is no single point of failure.
 All data transfer is protected by 128-bit encryption for best-in-class-security.
-Data is received by a wireless gateway in the control room area and fed into the inventory management software package or DCS system.
+Data are received by a wireless gateway in the control room area and fed into the inventory management software package or DCS system.
 In addition to level data, all relevant data from multi point temperature transmitters, pressure sensors and water bottom level sensors are transmitted.
 Wireless tank gauging also means that precise inventory data for remotely located tanks that was previously out of reach can be made available.
-For those plants already using a wireless network, installation of the first gauging units will be even easier as they can use mesh nodes from other equipment.
+For those plants already using a wireless network, installation of the first gauging units will be even easier as they can use mesh nodes from other equipment. and heavily condensing products, such as bitumen and asphalt.
+The parabolic antenna has a high antenna gain and a high signal to noise ratio.

-The HMI software distributes essential inventory tank gauging data

-To utilise redundant functionality it is also possible to build a network of several server and client PCs with tank gauging HMI software.

-Overfill prevention

-All refineries, tank farms and fuel depots have a responsibility to ensure that would benefit from modern, non-contacting gauging have obsolete or non-existing signal wiring from the tank storage area.
-Retrofit of the gauging system in such plants is normally expensive and time consuming as the distance between storage tanks and the control room can be more experience maintenance problems by keeping low performing mechanical tank gauges.
-Now, with innovative wireless technology, installation of a new radarbased tank gauging system can be done without any new long distance signal wiring.
-This will radically reduce material and labour

-Parabolic antenna for fixed roof tanks

-Antennas for all storage tank types

-To get high precision, radar antennas for level gauges need to have optimised design for various storage tank designs:

-Parabolic antenna for fixed roof tanks: This is the optimal antenna design for installation on tanks with fixed roofs without still-pipes.
-The design of the parabolic antenna gives extreme tolerance against sticky and heavily condensing products, such as bitumen and asphalt.
-The parabolic antenna has a high antenna gain and a high signal-to-noise ratio.
 The large antenna diameter gives a narrow radar beam, which means the gauge can be installed close to a tank wall.
 The parabolic antenna can be installed on existing manhole covers.
-A typical parabolic reflector diameter is 440mm (17") which fits a standard 500mm manway.
-Installation is normally made with the tank in service.

-Horn antenna for fixed roof tanks
+A typical parabolic reflector diameter is 440mm (17ins) which fits a standard 500mm (20ins) manway.
+Installation is normally made with the tank in service Horn Antenna for fixed roof tanks

-Still-pipe array antenna for floating roof tanks

-Horn antenna for fixed roof tanks: The horn antenna is designed for easy installation on fixed roof tanks, with 200mm or larger nozzles.
+The horn antenna is designed for easy installation on fixed roofs tanks, with 200mm (8ins) or larger nozzles.
 It measures on a variety of oil products and chemicals except asphalt or similar for which the parabolic antenna is recommended.
+Still-pipe array antenna for floating roof